bwssytems/ha-bridge/README.md

 Arguments are now depecated.
 The ha-bridge will use the old -D arguments and populate the config screen which can now be saved to a file and will not be needed.
 There is only one optional argument that overides and that is the location of the config file.
 The default is the relative path "data/habridge.config".
 ### -Dconfig.file=`<filepath>`
 The default location for the config fileto contain the settings for the bridge is the relative path from where the bridge is started in "data/habridge.config".
 If you would like a different filename or directory, specify -Dconfig.file=`<directory>/<filename>` explicitly.
+### -Dserver.port=`<port number>`
+The default port number for the bridge is 8080.
+To override what the default or what is in the config file for this parameter, specify -Dserver.port=`<port number>` explicitly.
+This is especially helpful if you are running the ha-bridge for the first time and have another application on port 8080.
 ## HA Bridge Device Configuration
 You must configure devices before you will have any thing for the Echo to receive.
 The easy way to get devices configures is with the web interface by going to the url for the host you are running on or localhost with port you have assigned: and use the helpers for the Vera or Harmony Hub to create devices that the Echo will find.